chipsalliance/firrtl-spec/spec.md

 ## Modules

-Each module has a given name, a list of ports, and a statement representing the circuit connections within the module.
+Each module has a given name, a list of ports, and a list of statements representing the circuit connections within the module.
 A module port is specified by its , which may be input or output, a name, and the data type of the port.